NYC Criminal Justice System: COVID-19 Impact

 • Since New York has been put on PAUSE due to the COVID-19 pandemic, the courts have transitioned to a new remote videoconferencing system.
 Since mid-March, courts have been conducting essential operations, including arraignments and preliminary hearings.
 As of August 10, courts resumed grand jury operations and the indictment of cases.

 • The COVID-19 emergency has accelerated the decline in the number of arraignments.

 • As the volume of crimes reported and arrests made have fallen since the start of the Administration in 2014, the number of people arraigned before judges also fell significantly through 2019.
 This trend has continued in 2020.

 • For the past few years, New York City has had the lowest jail incarceration rate and the lowest crime rate of all large cities in the nation.
-In the face of the current public health emergency, the number of New Yorkers held in NYC jails has plummeted, shrinking by nearly 30% over the past two months—a steeper population decline than in all of last year.
-The jail population is at a number not seen since 1946.
+In the face of the current public health emergency, the number of New Yorkers held in NYC jails has plummeted, shrinking by nearly 30% over the past months—a steeper population decline than in all of last year.
+The jail population continues to be the lowest it’s been since the 1950s.

 • Since the Governor and the Mayor started putting in place a number of public health measures designed to reduce the spread of COVID-19, fewer people have been entering jail and more people have been leaving, leading to a still-lower jail population.

 • People enter and exit custody each day for various reasons.
 Prior to the COVID-19 emergency, most people left because they paid bail, their sentence expired, or their case was dismissed.
 Since the outbreak began, different decision makers have used extraordinary powers to release people after balancing legitimate public safety concerns with pressing public health needs.
 These have included judges issuing writs, the State parole agency lifting parole warrants, district attorneys consenting to release, and the City exercising its discretion with respect to people serving city sentences.